-On April 21, 2020 Her Majesty Queen Elizabeth II will turn 94 years old.
+On April 21, 2022, Her Majesty Queen Elizabeth II turned 96 years old.
 To mark the occasion, there is usually a series of gun salutes around London: a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park, and a 62-gun salute at the Tower of London.
 For the most part, the monarch celebrates her big day privately.
-But in June, Her Majesty typically parades through London as part of an opulent birthday celebration known as Trooping the Colour (though this year's fête has been cancelled due to the coronavirus pandemic).
+But in June, the queen typically parades through London as part of an opulent birthday celebration known as Trooping the Colour (this year's fête will be held on June 2, 2022).

 Queen Elizabeth, like many British monarchs before her, has two birthdays: the actual anniversary of the day she was born, and a separate day that is labeled her "official" birthday (usually the second Saturday in June).
 Why?
 Because April 21 is usually too cold for a proper parade.